ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
- cf api &lt;API Endpoint&gt;
+ cf api <API Endpoint>
 ```

 b.
 Log in to {{site.data.keyword.cloud_notm}} Platform by using the login command.
 You can specify
-    optional parameters if you want: your organization with option -o, and the space with option -s (as shown in the following example).
+    optional parameters if you want: your organization with option -o, and the space with option -s. or if you are using a federated account: --sso.

 ```